 Gavan Ring read Education and Music at St Patrick’s College, Dublin and after post-graduate studies at the Royal Irish Academy of Music, trained at the National Opera Studio in London.
 He was a Jerwood Young Artist at the 2012 Glyndebourne Festival Opera, second prize winner at the 2013 Wigmore Hall International Song competition and won the Southbank Sinfonia Award for Orchestral Song.

-In his native Ireland Gavan has sung roles including Lieutenant Gordon in Kevin Puts Silent Night, Father Philippe in Holst The Wandering Scholar and Oompa Loompa in Peter Ash The Golden Ticket for Wexford Festival Opera; Figaro Il barbiere di Siviglia for Wide Open Opera, Dublin.
-He sang the role of the High King of Ireland in Opera Theatre Company’s recent production of Eithne by Robert O’Dwyer, the first performance of this opera for over one hundred years.
+In his native Ireland Gavan has sung Lieutenant Gordon in Kevin Puts Silent Night, Father Philippe in Holst The Wandering Scholar and Oompa Loompa in Peter Ash The Golden Ticket for Wexford Festival Opera; Figaro Il barbiere di Siviglia for Wide Open Opera, Dublin; and the High King of Ireland in Opera Theatre Company’s production of Eithne by Robert O’Dwyer.

 Gavan is kindly supported by the Next Generation Artist Award from An Chomhairle Ealaíon/The Arts Council of Ireland.
 He has also received support from the Glyndebourne New Generation Programme, The Musician’s Benevolent Fund (Richard Van Allan Award) and the Cahersiveen Festival of Music and the Arts.